Presymplectic geometry and Liouville sectors with corners and its monoidality: Sectional characterization of sectorial hypersurfaces

 \begin{remark} When $H$ has corners, the foliated chart $B = B_\tau \times B_{\pitchfork}$ means that the \emph{tangential factor} $B_\tau$ of the foliated chart has no boundary but the \emph{transverse factor} $B_\pitchfork$ has a boundary.
 (See e.g., \cite[Definition 1.1.18]{candel-conlon} for the definition.) \end{remark}

-\begin{proof}[Proof of Proposition \ref{prop:leaf-space-structure}] We will show that the above holonomy cocycle naturally descends to a smooth atlas on $\cN_{H}$ \emph{under the defining condition of $\sigma$-sectorial hypersurface above, especially in the presence of a continuous section of the projection $\pi_H:H \to \cN_{H}$.}
+We will first show that the above holonomy cocycle naturally descends to a smooth atlas on $\cN_{H}$ \emph{under the defining condition of $\sigma$-sectorial hypersurface above, especially in the presence of a continuous section of the projection $\pi_H:H \to \cN_{H}$.}